 Funding is involved in every aspect of your business.
-You want to launch a startup?
+Do you want to launch a startup?
 You’ve launched it and now you want to take it to the next level?
 You need a money influx to kick start everything, but you lack the capital, which may be a bit intimidating.

-Actually, many entrepreneurs have more ideas for startups, but lack the money to start it, as they often get turned down for bank loans.
+Actually, many entrepreneurs have more ideas for startups but lack the money to start it, as they often get turned down for bank loans.
 However, you can find many other creative alternatives to secure funding for your business.
 Each of these alternatives has its upsides and downsides, so some of them may not be so attractive to you, so it’s up to you to analyze and choose.
-These are some of the proven ways for acquiring funds for a startup company.
+These are some of the proven ways of acquiring funds for a startup company.

 1. Venture capitalists

 Venture capitalists usually fund new startups that are considered to have both high-risk and high-growth potential.
 Companies that can grow fast and have an exit strategy in place can get millions of dollars that can be used to network, invest, and grow the company frequently.
 When it comes to company loyalty, venture capitalists usually have a short leash and look to recover their investment in 3-5 years.

 A venture capital firm can offer you advice on whether your product’s useful and how to bring it to the market, as well as systems, connections, and mentorship to help in bringing the business to the next level.
 These firms usually fund businesses that have a potential for a large scale, but you’ll have to give up in equity and lose some of the control over the company.

 2. Angel investors